Testbed-IAC/.github/profile/README.md

 Infrastructure-as-code tooling for the [FABRIC](https://fabric-testbed.net/) national research testbed.
 Manage FABRIC slices, nodes, networks, and components declaratively with Terraform.

+[terraform-provider-cloudlab](https://github.com/CSC478-WCU/terraform-provider-cloudlab/tree/main) will soon be migrated to this ORG.

 ## Ecosystem

 ```mermaid